json4s/json4s/README.md

 Low-level pull parser API
 =========================

 The pull parser API is provided for cases requiring extreme performance.
 It improves parsing performance in two ways.
 First, no intermediate AST is generated.
-Second, you can stop parsing at any time, skipping rest of the stream.
+Second, you can stop parsing at any time, skipping the rest of the stream.
 Note:  This parsing style is recommended only as an optimization.
 The above-mentioned functional APIs are easier to use.

-Consider the following example, which shows how to parse one field value from a big JSON.
+Consider the following example, which shows how to parse one field value from a big JSON:

 ```scala
 scala> val json = """